statamic/docs/content/collections/docs/dashboard.md

 ---
 ## Overview

 When you log into the control panel, you will be taken to the dashboard &mdash; a customizable screen that contains widgets.
-Widgets, I say!
+Widgets!

 <div class="screenshot">
     <img src="/img/dashboard.png" alt="Statamic Global Set Example">